 We’re here to share something we’ve been loving in our kitchen lately - a Bacon Aioli recipe.
-It’s a delicious mix that’s really captured our hearts…and our stomachs.
-This aioli is great on sandwiches, adding a creamy touch that complements any filling; as a dip, it’s a hit with both veggies and fries, creating a tasty contrast of textures and flavors, and when used as a dressing, it transforms any salad into something quite unique.
+It’s a delicious mix that’s captured our hearts…and stomachs.
+This aioli is great on sandwiches, adding a creamy touch that complements any filling; as a dip, it’s a hit with both veggies and fries, creating a tasty contrast of textures and flavors, and when used as a dressing, it transforms any salad into something unique.

 This crispy bacon texture is key - it adds a delightful crunch that contrasts beautifully with the creamy aioli.
 We prefer using thick-cut bacon because it retains a good amount of its size and texture even after cooking.
-Once cooked, we let it cool down a bit before chopping it into small, bite-sized pieces.
+Once cooked, we let it cool down before chopping it into small, bite-sized pieces.

 Wondering about all the ways to use your delish aioli sauce?
 Fear not, we’ve got you covered and then some - here are our favorite ways to spread aioli;

 - Sandwich spread: Elevate your sandwiches by spreading a layer of bacon aioli on the bread for a flavorful twist.